OpenTranslationBible/open-bible/en-GB/22.Song of Solomon/md/song-of-solomon-05.md

 ## Song of Solomon 5:11

-His head is like gold, pure gold;
+His head is like refined gold;
-His locks are like clusters of dates
+His hair is like clusters of dates
-And black as a raven.
+And as dark as a raven.

 ## Song of Solomon 5:12

-His eyes are like doves beside streams of water,
+His eyes are like doves by streams of water,
 Bathed in milk,
-And perched in their setting.
+And perfectly set.

 ## Song of Solomon 5:13

 His cheeks are like a garden bed of balsam,
 Banks of fragrant herbs;
 His lips are lilies
-Dripping with drops of myrrh.
+Dripping with liquid myrrh.

 ## Song of Solomon 5:14